slott56/py-web-tool/src/pyweb.rst

     Currently, `-indent` and `-noindent` are true/false flags.

 #.
 We might want to decompose the ``impl.w`` file: it's huge.
+    The four major sections -- base model, output, input parsing, other components -- make sense.
+    However, since the output is a *single* .rst file, it doesn't change much to do this.

 #.
 We might want to interleave code and test into a document that presents both
     side-by-side.
 We can route the tangled code to multiple files.